matiasdahl/osm-extract-amenities/README.md

 # Extracting amenities from OpenStreetMap data exports

-`extract-amenities.js` is a small script that exports all map elements tagged as amenities from an [OpenStreetMap](https://www.openstreetmap.org) data file.
+`extract-amenities` is a small script that exports all map elements tagged as amenities from an [OpenStreetMap](https://www.openstreetmap.org) data file.
 The script is written in Node.js/JavaScript using the [node-osmium](https://github.com/osmcode/node-osmium) library, and should therefore work with common OSM file formats.
 For input, it supports both snapshots and full history dumps (with element histories and deleted entries).
 A complete list of all amenity tags currently in use and their use numbers can be found on the OSM wiki, see [this link](http://wiki.openstreetmap.org/wiki/Key:amenity).

 More specifically, the script reads an OSM input file and extracts all map elements  that has an `amenity=..` tag.
 If the input file contains multiple versions of the same element (as with history exports), the selection criterion is to include all versions **after** the element has been tagged as an amenity.
 For example, if an `amenity=water_point`-tag is added to an element in version 3, the tag changed to `amenity=drinking_water` in version 5, the tag is dropped in version 10, and the element is deleted in version 12, then the script will extract versions 3 to 12.